Skip to main content Accessibility

 Quick tricks to save energy at home

-So many parts of the home can have a direct impact on your energy use and, potentially, your electricity and household bills.
-Fortunately, these same areas offer some great opportunities to save energy as well, with plenty of easy things you can do to use your energy smarter – and maybe also cut costs at the same time.
+So many parts of the home can have an impact on your energy use.
+Fortunately, these same areas offer some great opportunities to save energy as well, with plenty of easy things you can do to use your energy smarter.

 Tips for saving energy with lighting